vivngo/Parallel_Course/Github.md

 How does the cluster work?
 --------------------------

-For submitting jobs to the cluster it is necessary to create a **shell file** using a **batch system** through LSF commands.
+For submitting jobs to the cluster, it is necessary to create a **shell file** using a **batch system** through LSF commands.
 So, the GWDG cluster is operated by the LSF platform, which is operated by shell commands on the frontends.
 The **frontends** are special nodes (gwdu101, gwudu102, and gwdu103) provided to interact with the cluster via shell commands.

 The batch system distributes the processes across job slots, and matches the job's requirements to the capabilities of the job slots.
 Once sufficient suitable job slots are found, the job is started.
 LSF considers jobs to be started in the order of their priority.